 M.I.S.
-Elective Courses In addition to the seven courses (21 credit hours) taken together from the common and M.I.S.-specific cores, students must select a minimum of 21 credit hours of elective courses to complete the 42 credit hours required for the M.Î.S. degree.
+Elective Courses In addition to the 7 courses (21 credit hours) taken together from the common and M.I.S.-specific cores, students must select a minimum of 21 credit hours of elective courses to complete the 42 credit hours 1.
+MUS M539 Introduction to Music required for the M.I.S. degree.
+These electives must be chosen in consultation with the student's faculty adviser in order to best satisfy the student's academic and professional goals.
 Elective courses for the M.I.S. degree may be chosen from the common core, the M.I.S. or M.L.S. core, or the large pool of other SLIS courses available to all master's degree students.
 In no case may more than 6 credit hours to be applied toward the degree come from the workshop courses listed under the L595 course number.
 Care must be taken to ensure that prerequisites have been satisfied before registering for any course.